I am Leverhulme Early Career Fellow at the Faculty of Medieval and Modern Languages and Junior Research Fellow at New College, both at Oxford.

 JOURNAL ARTICLES AND BOOK CHAPTERS

-(Forthcoming in The Journal of Modern Literature) - Hoffmann at the Ballet
+(Forthcoming in Journal of Modern Literature) - Hoffmann at the Ballet

 (With Katrin Kohl; in Kafka: Making of an Icon) - Kafka as Literature of the Absurd